ComicStans-dev/astro-scripts/astro-session-reporter/README.md

         *   Wait states
     *   Categorizes these events and saves the data into multiple separate CSV files (one for each major event type, e.g., `autofocus_events.csv`, `guide_events.csv`).

+4. **`run_all.py`**:
+    * Runs all the analysis scripts in sequence in a clean environment
+    * Takes configuration from environment variables or .env file
+    * Features a rich, colorful terminal UI that shows progress and status
+    * Handles errors gracefully, continuing to the next script if one fails
+    * Can be run with `--debug` flag for additional diagnostic information

 ## Project Structure 📁

 ```